 - For a fantastic classic Melbourne pub – that I used to go to regularly! – with a new look dining room check out the wonderful Standard Hotel.

 - For a posher gastropub option check out the Fitzroy Town Hall Hotel.

 Where to get coffee in Carlton and Fitzroy

 Pop into Babka for some bread to take home.
 Babka is another institution – I used to come here for breakfast when I was at University so it’s been around for a while.

 Fitzroy and Carlton Boutique Hotels

 South Melbourne is one of Melbourne’s oldest suburbs and it features wide leafy streets and a relaxed pace.
-It is home to many heritage Victoria style buildings and lots of fantastic little restaurants and bars – and best of all the amazing South Melbourne market!
-Clarendon Street is its centre.
+It is home to many heritage Victoria-style buildings and lots of fantastic little restaurants and bars – and best of all the amazing South Melbourne market!
+Clarendon Street is its center.

 Who should stay in South Melbourne

-South Melbourne Market is one of my favourite places in Melbourne!
-I used to live in the next suburb, Port Melbourne, and I would visit South Melbourne market every Saturday for fruit, vegetables, and meat.
+South Melbourne Market is one of my favorite places in Melbourne!
+I used to live in the next suburb, Port Melbourne, and I would visit the South Melbourne market every Saturday for fruit, vegetables, and meat.
 It was always home to outstanding food.